nit-g9/To-Do-List/README.md

 # To-Do-List
-This Repository is for To-Do List Project using React.
+This Repository is for 'To-Do List' Project using React.